2021 Federal Tax Brackets

 Apply each tax rate only to the income within that bracket.
 For example, a Single filer earning $75,000 in 2021 would owe approximately $12,249 in federal income tax (before credits), for an effective rate of 16.3%.

 Source: IRS Revenue Procedure for tax year 2021.
 Bracket thresholds are adjusted annually for inflation.
-This is not tax advice.
+This page is informational and does not constitute tax advice.